Dimension Reduction for Fr\'echet Regression: Characterization of the Fr echet Central Subspace

 Let $(\Omega,\Fcal, P)$ be a probability space.
 Let $(\Omega_Y, d)$ be a metric space with metric $d$ and $\mathcal{B}_Y$ the Borel $\sigma$-field generated by the open sets in $\Omega_Y$.
 Let $\Omega_X$ be a subset of $\Rbb^p$ and $\mathcal{B}_X$ the Borel $\sigma$-field generated by the open sets in $\Omega_X$.
 Let $(X,Y)$ be a random element mapping from $\Omega$ to $\Omega_X\times \Omega_Y$ measurable with respect to the product $\sigma$-field $\Bcal_X\times\Bcal_Y$.
 We denote the marginal distributions of $X$ and $Y$ by $P_X$ and $P_Y$, respectively, and the conditional distributions of $Y|X$ and $X|Y$ by $P_{Y |X}$ and $P_{X|Y}$, respectively.
 We formulate the Fr\'echet SDR problem as finding a subspace $\Scal$ of $\Rbb^p$ such that $Y$ and $X$ are independent conditioning on $P_{\Scal}X$:

 where $P_{\Scal}$ is the projection on to $\Scal$ with respect to the inner product in $\Rbb^p$.
-As in the classical definition of SDR, under mild conditions \citep{cook2002dimension} the intersection of all such subspaces $\Scal$ still satisfies \eqref{eq:sdrdef}.
-We call this subspace the Fr\'echet central subspace and denote it by $\Scal_{Y|X}$.
-Similar to \cite{cook1996graphics}, it can be shown that, if the support of X is open and convex, the Fr\'echet central subspace $\Scal_{Y|X}$ satisfies \eqref{eq:sdrdef}.
+As in the classical SDR, the intersection of all such subspaces $\Scal$ still satisfies \eqref{eq:sdrdef} under mild conditions \citep{cook2002dimension}. { Indeed, it does not require any structure of the space $\Omega\lo Y$.
+A sufficient condition shown in \cite{yin2008successive} is that $X$ is supported by a matching set.
+For example, if the support of $X$ is convex, then this sufficient condition is satisfied. }We call this subspace the Fr\'echet central subspace and denote it by $\Scal_{Y|X}$.
+Similar to \cite{cook1996graphics}, it can be shown that if the support of X is open and convex, the Fr\'echet central subspace $\Scal_{Y|X}$ satisfies \eqref{eq:sdrdef}.